hyperhq/blog.hyper.sh/blog/source/introducing-service.md

     - Container-native cloud
     - Hyper
     - Docker Hosting
-preview: Service automatically handles the load balancing across your containers, and provisions new replicas to replace failed containers.
+preview: Hyper Service automatically handles the load balancing across your containers, and provisions new replicas to replace failed containers.

 ---
 At Hyper.sh, our mission has always been to **make running containers in production effortless**.
 In the past few weeks, we've been collecting feature requests from our community to help prioritize [our roadmap](https://trello.com/b/7fEwaPRd/roadmap).
 Today, we can announce some exciting new features.